ohmydroid/reducenet/README.md

 The training is divided into two stages:

-*  We block non-linear bottleneck branch, only train a small and shallow network.

 *  Both branches are trained at the same time to train a larger teacher network

 * The non-linear  bottleneck branch is discarded, and the large network is degraded into the small network.
 The small network reuses weights of teacher network and freezes the classification layer, introduces the LoRA linear branch to increase the learning ability of the small network, and then fuses them afterwards.
 Depending on the situation, the LambdaReLU of VanillaNet can be inserted into the middle of LoRA to introduce non-linearity during training, which eventually becomes linear.